openstack-archive/fuel-plugin-neutron-fwaas/README.md

 FWaaS (Firewall-as-a-Service) is a Neutron extension that introduces Firewall feature set.

 This repo contains all necessary files to build FWaaS Fuel plugin.
-Currently the only supported Fuel version is 6.1.
+Supported Fuel version is 7.0.

 Building the plugin
 -------------------